DVidal1205/obsidian-vault/Deitara/DM View/Sessions/Session 2.md

 - **The Healing Quarters:** Equipped with medicinal herbs and supplies, volunteers specializing in creating and administering medicine work here.
 - **The Education Center:** A free institution where citizens can learn various trades, arts, arcana, or history.
 - **Trove of Resistance:** One of the jewels of the New Dawn, a library that contains healthy documents and archives from before the apocalypse.
 However, many of these documents may be altered.
 Home to some of the best scholars, linguists, and historians on Deitara.
-- **Housing Centers:** Housing takes up a lot of space, so instead of homes, there are various pods of small dome-like huts constructed of wood.
+- **Housing Centers:** Housing takes up a lot of space, and are single bedroom quarters with a chest and mirror.
+Communal bathrooms.
 - **The Bottomless Falls:** A massive waterfall around back the encampment, powering many water generators.
 Falling for roughly 1000 feet, the mist makes it impossible to see the bottom.
 ## The Pantheon
 The five guardians of the New Dawn are called the Pantheon, and each are vestige of the two true gods of each of the Five Great Nations, attempting to establish hope seeing them work together.
 However, these five are descendants of the first extremists of Umbra.
 Generation by generation, these five bloodlines were groomed into having only one goal - ascending to real godhood.